nesl/asvspoof2019/README.md

 python model_main.py --num_epochs=100 --track=[logical/physical] --features=[spect/mfcc/cqcc]   --lr=0.00005
 ```

+Please note that the CQCC features are computing using the Matlab code in [cqcc_extraction.m](./cqcc_extraction.m), so you need to run this file to generate cache files of CQCC featurs before attempting to traiin or evaluate models with CQCC features.

 #### To perform fusion of multiple results files
 ```
  python fuse_result.py --input FILE1 FILE2 FILE3 --output=RESULTS_FILE